Backlund Transformations for Darboux Integrable Differential Systems: Vessiot Algebras as Fundamental Invariants for Darboux Integrable Systems

-To calculate the Vessiot algebra of a Darboux integrable system, one must calculate a 4-adapted co-frame.
+To calculate the Vessiot algebra of a Darboux integrable system, one must calculate a 4-adapted coframe.
 Regrettably, there is not at present a more geometric or intrinsic description of this invariant.
 We have seen that integrable extensions and group quotients of Darboux integrable systems are Darboux integrable but in general it seems difficult to calculate the Vessiot algebra of the extension or quotient differential system in terms of the Vessiot algebra of the original one.
-We return to this issue in Section 6.2.
+We return to this issue in Sections 7.3 and 8. \begin{Theorem} \StTag{Fourth142} Let $(\CalE, N)$ and $(\CalI, M)$ be Darboux integrable differential systems with singular Pfaffian systems $\{\,\hZ,\cZ\,\}$ and $\{\,\hV, \cV \,\}$ and suppose that $\phi :N \to M$ is a smooth map satisfying